slatedocs/slate/source/includes/_resourcedefns.md

 Name to use to log in to the management processor.

 ## SessionService

-This is the schema definition for the Session Service.
-It represents the properties for the service itself and has links to the actual list of sessions.
+This represents the REST API's session manager, enabling clients to create new sessions or end sessions.
+See the section "Authentication and Sessions" for details on how to manage sessions.

 **Properties**